babarrett/g80-9009/README.md

 1. Yangdigi's [controller card](../master/method-1-yangdigi-controller.md "Yangdigi controller instructions")
     - A "drop in" solution
     - Ends up with a USB connection.
 No need for a further PS/2 to USB converter
+    - Requires a USB to USB Mini-5 (5 pin) cable
     - Includes a Pro Micro (equivalent), running TMK software, allowing the mapping of all 149 keys.
 This includes special "workstation" keys that do not generate scancodes in "normal" use.
-    - Does not require a 12V power connection to the keyboard
+    - Gets power from the USB connector.
+Does not require a 12V power connection to the keyboard.
+    - Requires disassembly of your keyboard case.
     - A good solution for getting up-and-running quickly, without much thinking or assembly required.
 A known solution.
 Very useful if some part of your keyboard's internals (other than the key matrixes) has failed.
 Unless the LCD